haimbilia/BuyHub/readme.txt

     => 062570 - Admin UI: "Metaballs menu" is not working while clicking on it for the password field on the login page => 062879 - Admin UI: Getting an error while editing the records on the "social platform" section => 062876 - Admin UI: Getting an error while adding the new record under the "seller approval" section and caption name is also not showing while editing the record
+    => 062873 - Admin UI: Pagination is not working on the admin user's permission page

 Known Issues and Problems :
     => 82248 : Renaming existing DPO Payment Gateway to Paygate as it belongs to South Africa linked with Dpo Group.